open-energy-transition/color-my-grid/README.md

 Example: `0 1000 #7B7B7B` creates a rule for 0-1000V lines in gray.

-## 📝 Template Structure
+## 📝 Default Structure

-The tool works with MapCSS templates that include placeholders for customizable values.
+The tool works with MapCSS defaults that include placeholders for customizable values.
 The default template includes:

 - Node styling rules for power infrastructure
 - Area styling for substations, power plants, and generators